frederikme/TinderBotz/DOCUMENTATION.md

 session.setRealtimeLocation()
 ```

-## Distance Radius
+## Distance to Location
-The distance radius setting allows you to decide how far potential matches can be located.</br>
+The distance radius function allows you to set the maximum allowed distance to your potential matches.</br>
 This setting requires you to be logged in on Tinder.</br>
 Note: the parameter passed is the distance to you in ***kilometers***.
 ```